HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

   height=TODO
 ) }}

-For desktop pages, 7.00% have at least one element with a `role=”tablist”` whereas there only 5.79% of pages have elements with a `role=”tab”` and 5.46% of pages have elements with a `role=”tabpanel”`.
+For desktop pages, 7.00% have at least one element with a `role="tablist"` whereas there only 5.79% of pages have elements with a `role="tab"` and 5.46% of pages have elements with a `role="tabpanel"`.
 This suggests that the pattern may only be partially implemented.
 Even if there is dynamic rendering at play for some of the tab/tabpanel elements, the currently visible or first tab/tabpanel would theoretically be in the DOM on page load.

 ##### Presentation